 First, remind everyone of the central goal (put it in writing in a prominent place on your board), then start eliminating ideas that don’t directly answer the main objective.
 Ideally, leave some time between brainstorming and this stage so people have had plenty of time to fully consider every option.

-The good thing about a digital idea board is that columns and drag-and-drop cards make it easy to organize items according to type or status.
+Digital idea boards have a plethora of benefits.
+Columns and drag-and-drop cards make it easy to organize items according to type or status.
 You can also archive things, so ideas never truly disappear.
-This is great for future projects: Something that’s not suitable right now might come in handy a little further down the line.
+This is great for future projects.
+Something that’s not suitable right now might come in handy a little further down the line.

 Virtual ideas boards make it easy for teams to collaborate and collate ideas, whether they’re in the same office or miles apart — something that’s becoming increasingly important as companies move towards more flexible, remote ways of working.